spencersmith20/LJsurfacefit/README.txt

-fit.py					temporary least squares solver for energies graphene.cif				cif file used for periodic calcs graphene.xyz				graphene input file used for non-periodic testing periodic.inp				periodic CP2K parameters file scrape.sh				scrapes energies from each energy .out file to create energies.txt file with trial number, radial distance, and SPE result **REQUIRES "PROJNAME" (see below) setslurm_non.sh				move each generated .xyz file into system folder with needed input files and submit job to cluster **REQUIRES DESIRED "PROJNAME" i.e. "sotolon" for a cp2k result of "sotolon-energy-run.out"
+fit.py					temporary least squares solver for energies graphene.cif				cif file used for periodic calcs graphene.xyz				graphene input file used for non-periodic testing leastsquare.py				fitting script that calculates energies between the surface and the m bodies in the molecule. refines parameters using a nonlinear least sqaures algorithm periodic.inp				periodic CP2K parameters file scrape.sh				scrapes energies from each energy .out file to create energies.txt file with trial number, radial distance, and SPE result **REQUIRES "PROJNAME" (see below) setslurm_non.sh				move each generated .xyz file into system folder with needed input files and submit job to cluster **REQUIRES DESIRED "PROJNAME" i.e. "sotolon" for a cp2k result of "sotolon-energy-run.out"